-Furthermore, its stated in the lease agreement that the owner’s insurance will not cover any loss or damage to the contents of tenants during their tenancy.
+Furthermore, it is stated in the lease agreement that the owner’s insurance will not cover any loss or damage to the contents of tenants during their tenancy.

-Before we hand the keys to you, we require proof of the renter’s insurance.
+Before we hand the keys to you, we require proof of renters insurance.